 In Italy, a waiter is not underpaid as the case is in other countries like the United States.
 So, tipping or not tipping a waiter would only add little difference to a waiter’s salary or wage.
 In addition to the living wage a waiter gets in Italy, he also gets other benefits like a paid vacation and health benefits from the government.

 Does it then mean that it is not allowed to tip in Italy?

 No is the answer.
 When you arrive at a place newly and not conversant with the acceptable behavior at the place, it will be best if you can study the locals and learn their behavior by following their lead.
 This is also applicable to tipping – following the lead of the locals as regard tipping.
 It is the customary behavior of the Italians to leave a coin, 2 or more on the table while leaving a restaurant, even when they have morning coffee at the bar – some will even tip before any service is received.
 If a person get the tips before he serves you, there is every likelihood that you will receive better and more polished service.

 10% – 15% is the standard for an ideal tipping.
 Unlike places like America, Italians do not receive tips that much, they only receive a small token.
 So, an Italian waiter naturally do not expect that much.

-If you do not feel okay to just leave your table without leaving anything behind, 1, 2 or a few coins will do.
+You do not feel okay then just leave your table without leaving anything behind, 1, 2 or a few coins will do.
 If you will be refuting your bill with a credit card, it is not a bad idea to put a tip on the card.
 If you will be paying cash, you may round up your bill to the next whole number so that the little extra can serve as the tip.

 The same rule applied to waiters apply to taxi drivers as well.
-But note that while tipping is good and serves as an incentive, it is not necessary and expected.
+But note that while tipping is good and serves as an incentive, it is not necessary.
 So, you do have to feel obligated to tip if you do not want to.